-We will reduce the entries to ten from which the overall winner will be chosen anonymously by this year's judge, Katy Darby.
+We will reduce the entries to a shortlist of ten, from which the overall winner and runner-up will be chosen anonymously by this year's judge.

-The results will also be announced online, of course, and by email to the writers concerned, as well as at the event.
-The overall winner will not be announced till the night of the event.
+The results will be announced online and by email to the writers concerned, and in our newsletter at the time.

-- All ten short-listed stories will be published in "Willesden Herald: New Short Stories 9".
+- All ten shortlisted stories will be published in "Willesden Herald: New Short Stories 10".

-- Two complimentary copies of the anthology to each of the ten authors.
+- Two copies go to each of the ten shortlisted contributors.

-Note: Author compensation for inclusion in "Willesden Herald: New Short Stories 9" is limited to two complimentary copies of the anthology plus an equal share of prize fund, as described above.
+Note: Author compensation for inclusion in "Willesden Herald: New Short Stories 10" is limited to two complimentary copies of the anthology plus a share of the prize fund, as described above.

 By submitting an entry you agree to accept all the above rules and terms in full.